Commutative algebras of series: Commutative algebras of series

 (See~\cite{CoxLittleOShea:Ideals:2015} for more details on algebraic geometry.)
-This is a generous over-approximation of $P$ which is sound for the zeroness problem, in the sense that if all generators in $P$ recognise the zero series, then so do all terms in the ideal $\ideal P$ they generate; it is a generalisation of the notion of linear span for vector spaces.
+This is a generous over-approximation of $Q$ which is sound for the zeroness problem, in the sense that if all generators in $Q$ recognise the zero series, then so do all polynomials in the ideal $\ideal Q$ they generate; it is a generalisation of the notion of linear span for vector spaces.
+For every $n \in \N$, consider the polynomial ideal generated by all polynomials reachable from $x_1$ by reading words of length $\leq n$.
+The following technical lemma describes the relevant properties of the ideals $I_n$. \begin{restatable}{lemma}{lemIdeals} \begin{inparaenum} \item $I_n \subseteq I_{n+1}$. \item $\Delta_a I_n \subseteq I_{n+1}$. \item $I_{n+1} = I_n + \idealof {\Delta_a I_n} {a \in \Sigma}$. \item $I_n = I_{n+1}$ implies $I_n = I_{n+1} = I_{n+2} = \cdots$. \end{inparaenum} \end{restatable}